 Objective ACTION RESPONSIBLE PARTIES TARGETS MEASUREMENT INDICATORS Delivery of Financial Services Establish Rural Community Finance Institutions in counties CBL, MOFEP, Commercial Banks At least 15 established - one in each county by 2018.
-Institutions established Promoting the Expansion of Branches of commercial Banks in southeast and Western Counties Commercial Banks, CBL At least five branches established - one in each of the following counties: Bomi, Gbarpolu, Rivercess, Rivergee and Grand Kru by 2018.
-Branches established in counties Establish Regional Credit Unions LCUNA, CBL Four regional credit unions established in Zwedru, Tubmanburg, Ganta and Buchanan Credit Unions Established.
-Development of an expanded Mobile Money Agency Network Mobile Money operators, CBL Increase in the total number of mobile money agents from current baseline of 184 to 500 by 2018.
-Agents registered and actively operating.
-Develop an Agency Banking Framework CBL, Commercial Banks, RCFIs Framework developed by December, 2015.
-Agency banking framework established
+Validate that there are at least 15 rural community finance institutions established and licensed by CBL and operational within the political subdivisions.
+Promoting the Expansion of Branches of commercial Banks in southeast and Western Counties Commercial Banks, CBL At least five branches established - one in each of the following counties: Bomi, Gbarpolu, Rivercess, Rivergee and Grand Kru by 2018.
+Validate that there are at least five new commercial bank branches established and licensed by CBL and operational by 2018 in the following counties: Bomi, Gbarpolu, Rivercess, Rivergee and Grand Kru.
+Establish Regional Credit Unions LCUNA, CBL Four regional credit unions established in Zwedru, Tubmanburg, Ganta and Buchanan Validate that there are four regional credit unions established and operational under LCUNA by December, 2018.
+Development of an expanded Mobile Money Agency Network Mobile Money operators, CBL Increase in the total number of mobile money agents from Validate roster of active agents registered with